sanjosh/csdocs/general/architecting.md

 # incremental but must have low migration cost

-things which won't change must be decided (one way door)
+things which won't change must be decided now

+easy to migrate from things which can change

 # operational efficiency